MattThommes/amplify-react-app/readme/README.dev.md

     //  },
 ```

-Push up changes so they can redeploy.
+Push up changes (with git) so they can redeploy.

 Start the local API server: